ITReema/100DaysOfCode/Day66/README.md

 # Day 66
-In Day 66 we learn about  JavaScript Closures in JavaScript.
+In Day 66 we learn about Closures in JavaScript.

 ### JavaScript Closures
 * JavaScript variables can belong to the ```local ```or ```global``` scope.